GaohaoZhou-ops/Tello-LLM-ROS/resources/ReadMe-EN.md

 $ git clone https://github.com/GaohaoZhou-ops/Tello-LLM-ROS.git
 ```

-After pulling the code, you can compile it:
+Once the pull is complete, you can compile:

 ```bash
 $ cd tello_ws